-If you are allergic (hypersensitive) to abacavir (or any other medicine containing abacavir (e.g. Trizivir, Triumeq or Ziagen), lamivudine or any of the other ingredients of this medicine (listed in Section 6).
+• if you are allergic (hypersensitive) to abacavir (or any other medicine containing abacavir), lamivudine or any of the other ingredients of this medicine (listed in section 6).
 Carefully read all the information about hypersensitivity reactions in Section 4.
 Check with your doctor if you think this applies to you.
-Do not take Abacavir/ Lamivudine
+Do not take Abacavir/Lamivudine.